emer/emergent/econfig/README.md

-	File    string         `desc:"Name of the JSON file to input saved parameters from."` Tag     string         `desc:"extra tag to add to file names and logs saved from this run"` Note    string         `desc:"user note -- describe the run params etc -- like a git commit message for the run"` SaveAll bool           `desc:"Save all current param and config files (params_cur.toml, params_layers.txt, params_prjns.txt, config_cur.toml) then quit"`
+	File    string         `desc:"Name of the JSON file to input saved parameters from."` Tag     string         `desc:"extra tag to add to file names and logs saved from this run"` Note    string         `desc:"user note -- describe the run params etc -- like a git commit message for the run"` SaveAll bool           `desc:"Save a snapshot of all current param and config settings in a directory named params_<datestamp> then quit -- useful for comparing to later changes and seeing multiple views of current params"`
 }

 // RunConfig has config parameters related to running the sim type RunConfig struct {
-	GPU          bool   `desc:"use the GPU for computation -- generally faster even for small models if NData ~16"` Threads      int    `def:"0" desc:"number of parallel threads for CPU computation -- 0 = use default"` Run          int    `def:"0" desc:"starting run number -- determines the random seed -- runs counts from there -- can do all runs in parallel by launching separate jobs with each run, runs = 1"`
+	GPU          bool   `def:"true" desc:"use the GPU for computation -- generally faster even for small models if NData ~16"` Threads      int    `def:"0" desc:"number of parallel threads for CPU computation -- 0 = use default"` Run          int    `def:"0" desc:"starting run number -- determines the random seed -- runs counts from there -- can do all runs in parallel by launching separate jobs with each run, runs = 1"`
 	Runs         int    `def:"5" min:"1" desc:"total number of runs to do when running Train"`